 Powering Towards Net Zero

-The UK has embarked upon a 30-year journey to Net Zero.
-However, significant work is required to increase adoption of renewable energy through electrification, and transition away from reliance on fossil fuels.
+The UK has embarked upon an ambitious journey to Net Zero by 2050.
+This involves continuous and significant work to increase adoption of renewable energy through electrification, and transition away from reliance on fossil fuels.

 PEMD technologies underpin: